Find Grad Schools

 137 Yearly Graduations

-The 2nd most popular school in the country for agriculture and agriculture operations majors who are seeking their master's degree is Kansas State University.
+Kansas State University comes in at #2 on our list of the most popular colleges offering master's degrees in agriculture & agriculture operations.
 Each year, around 20,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-During the 2020-2021 academic year, 137 people received their master's degree in agriculture and agriculture operations from K -State.
-About 60% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 137 people received their master's degree in agriculture & agriculture operations from K -State.
+Of these students, 69% were women and 16% were members of underrepresented racial-ethnic groups.

 #3